ref1williams/ref1williams.github.io/_posts/2019-10-01-CIRCUIT-PLUSHY.md

-The paper prototype: ![Paper](https://github.com/ref1williams/ref1williams.github.io/blob/master/img/papproto.png) The front of my plushy: ![Front](https://github.com/ref1williams/ref1williams.github.io/blob/master/img/pfront.png) The back: ![Back](https://github.com/ref1williams/ref1williams.github.io/blob/master/img/pback.png) One tip I have now is to make sure that your are sewing the different parts of the curcuit with indivisual segments of thread.
-Otherwise the switches will not work prooerly.
+The paper prototype: ![Paper](https://github.com/ref1williams/ref1williams.github.io/blob/master/img/papproto.png) The front of my plushy: ![Front](https://github.com/ref1williams/ref1williams.github.io/blob/master/img/pfront.png) The back: ![Back](https://github.com/ref1williams/ref1williams.github.io/blob/master/img/pback.png) One tip I have now is to make sure that your are sewing the different parts of the circuit with indivisual segments of thread.
+Otherwise, the switches will not work prooerly.